PolomskiBartlomiej/spring-exception-handler/README.md

   > @RestControllerAdvice is an alternative where @ExceptionHandler methods assume @ResponseBody semantics by default.

   # Spring WS
-   To Handling Exceptions we have to way:
+   To Handling Exceptions we have to :
    * annotate exception classes with the @SoapFault annotation, to indicate the SOAP Fault that should be returned whenever        that exception is thrown
-   * using SoapFaultMappingExceptionResolver, which enables you customize SOAP Fault of any exception thath might be thrown
+   * using SoapFaultMappingExceptionResolver, which enables you to customize SOAP Fault of any exception thath might be thrown

 # project description

-  Project makes up in hexagonal architectural style :
+  Project is build in hexagonal architectural style :
    * `app`:
       contains rest controller and soap endpoint
    * `domain` :